 Substitute real apple cider for the vodka and hard cider (so 3 1/2 ounces), and make the rest the same (including the great copper mugs)!

 A frosty copper mug are not required for Moscow Mules but are traditional (a regular glass can be used).
 I purchased the mugs in this post on Amazon.com.

 - 3 ounces Vodka divided

 - 4 ounces Hard Cider divided

 - 1 ounce Lime Juice divided

 - Ice to fill

-- In two 16-ounce copper mugs (or equivalent) add half the vodka, hard cider and lime juice.
-Fill with ice and with ginger beer.
+- Fill with ice and with ginger beer.
 Garnish with lime wedges or apple slices if desired.